-Problem 2.A: Suppose that a circle of radius 1 is rolling down a hill such that the center of the circle is always on the graph of the parabola $y = x^2$.
-The circle rolls in such that the center of the circle is at the point (t,t^2) at time t and it completes 1 clockwise rotation every 2 seconds.
+Problem 3.A Suppose that a circle of radius 1 is rolling down a hill such that the center of the circle is always on the graph of the parabola $y = x^2$ .
+The circle rolls in such that the center of the circle is at the point $(t, t^2)$ at time t and it completes 1 clockwise rotation every 2 seconds.
 At time t = 0, the center of the circle is at the point (0,0).
 Let P be the point on the circle directly above the center of the circle at time t = 0.
 Find the parameterization of the path $\mathbf{x}(t)$ taken by the point P as the circle rolls down the parabola.
-For extra credit use Grapher to make an animation of the circle rolling down the parabola and the path taken by P. You should email the grapher file to me.
-An example of a still from your animation might be:
+See the image below for a depiction.
+Use Mathematica to plot the path you find (you do not have to plot the parabola and circle unless you want to.)
+Turn in a printout of your Mathematica code and picture with this problem.

-Problem 2.B: The ride
+Problem 3.B The ride

 One of the most famous rides at Disney Land/World is the Mad Tea Party.
 Consider a version of this ride which consists of a large disc A that rotates counter-clockwise (viewed from above).
 Inside that disc and tangent to it are four smaller discs all (nearly) tangent to each other.
 These smaller discs rotate counter-clockwise (viewed from above, not accounting for the motion of A).
 Let B be one of these smaller discs.
 Inside B and tangent to it are four smaller circles (the tea cups), all (nearly) tangent to each other.
 These smaller circles spin at a variable rate determined by the people inside the teacup.
 Let C be one of them.
-Let P be a point on C (representing the position of someone on the ride).
-See the figure1.
+Let D be a point on D (representing the position of someone on the ride).
+See the figure D.